appsemble/appsemble/docs/App-Development.md

 # App Development

-Apps can be created and modified using the Appsemble editor located at http://localhost:9999/editor.
+Apps can be created and modified using the Appsemble editor.
+This can be found at the base URL of Appsemble.

 After logging in a list of apps you can manage will appear, providing direct links to the app itself as well as the corresponding editor pages.